DrRigB/google-I/README.md

 ## Note

 This application requires a valid Google Generative AI API key to function.
-The key should be configured in the `vision/models.py` file.
+The key should be configured in your environment variables.

 ## License